-It is the responsibility of all San Luis Obispo County Health Agency (SLOHA) employees, contractors and volunteers to use, protect, and preserve personal and confidential client, employee, financial, or strategic business information in accordance with state/federal laws and County policy.
+It is the responsibility of all healthcare employees and providers (including contractors and volunteers) to use, protect, and preserve personal and confidential client, employee, financial, or strategic business information in accordance with state/federal laws and County policy.

-I understand that, in the course of my work, I may learn information which is confidential under federal and state law, or which is considered confidential and/or proprietary by SLOHA.
+I understand that, in the course of my work, I may learn information which is confidential under federal and state law, or which is considered confidential and/or proprietary by my employer.
 Examples include but are not limited to client health information, other information considered personal by clients and their families, financial information, and employee and payroll information.
-I agree to keep confidential all such information, whether verbal, written or computerized, which I learn in the course of my work at SLOHA.
+I agree to keep confidential all such information, whether verbal, written or computerized, which I learn in the course of my work.
 I will not discuss client or family information with anyone not immediately involved with a client's care, treatment or operations without that client's authorization.
 I will not discuss client or other confidential information with anyone who does not have an authorized need to know.
 In addition, I will not discuss confidential or proprietary information in areas where others may overhear such discussions (such as hallways, cubicles, elevators, etc.).

 I will not access or attempt to access any information unless the information is relevant to my job and I am authorized to access it.
-I understand that the logon ID, computer password and electronic signature assigned to me by SLOHA are to be used solely by me for my authorized access to information.
+I understand that the logon ID, computer password and electronic signature assigned to me by my employer are to be used solely by me for my authorized access to information.
 I understand that use of my ID and password by anyone other than me is strictly prohibited.
 I will not share my password with anyone and I will take all necessary steps to protect the confidentiality of my login information.
-I also understand and agree that the use of my ID and password to use SLO County electronic systems constitutes a digital signature and is the equivalent of my handwritten signature on the documents.
+I also understand and agree that the use of my ID and password to use my employer's or SLO County's electronic systems constitutes a digital signature and is the equivalent of my handwritten signature on the documents.

-I understand that all SLOHA software and hardware including the County e-mail system and electronic health records system are County property and subject to monitoring and review.
+I understand that all employer software and hardware including the e-mail system and electronic health records system are employer or County property and subject to monitoring and review.
 I agree that I will only use computing devices, such as desktop computers, laptop computers, tablets, mobile phones and external storage that are protected by approved SLOHA encryption software before using them for any purposes involving protected health information and/or confidential information.
 I will secure my computer by locking my terminal (Windows key + L) prior to leaving it unattended and I will lock confidential documents or devices in a secure location prior to leaving them unattended.
 I understand that I may be personally responsible for any breach of confidentiality resulting from an unauthorized access to data on that device due to theft, loss or any other compromise.
-I will contact the IT Service Desk at (805) 781-2800 for questions about encryption or other software or hardware security.
+I will contact my IT Service Desk with questions about encryption or other software or hardware security.

-I have received a copy of the Health Agency guidance entitled, "Confidentiality and Privacy in the Health Agency."
+I have received a copy of my employer's confidentiality and privacy policy or the Health Agency guidance entitled, "Confidentiality and Privacy in the Health Agency."
 In addition, I agree to read and to abide by any and all policies and procedures regarding the use and disclosure of information that apply to my access and use of confidential information.
-I understand that any violation of SLOHA or County policies and procedures may result in disciplinary action against me including termination of employment.
+I understand that any violation of policies and procedures related to health information privacy and procedures may result in disciplinary action against me including termination of employment.
 Further, violation of State and federal laws also provide for civil action under the provisions of Welfare and Institutions Code Section 5330, for the greater of the following amount: